-Please navigate to the following registry path, do the changes as mentioned below, and export registry Or prepare a registry file (.reg) with the help of this blog post and test it.
+Please navigate to the following registry path, do the changes mentioned below, export the registry Or prepare a registry file (.reg) with the help of this blog post and test it.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Windows Feeds EnableFeeds DWORD 0 = Disable 1 = Enable

-The below registry key is applicable only for current user not on machine level.
+The registry key below is applicable only for the current users, not the machine level.

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Feeds ShellFeedsTaskbarViewMode DWORD 0 = Show icon and text 1 = Show icon only 2 = Turn off